Wednesday, August 22, 2018

 5:00p.m - Edmunds Center

-Faculty are to gather wearing academic regalia to the Hollis Center Lounge at 4:30 p.m. in preparation for the processional.
-Deadline to order rental regalia through the Stetson Bookstore is August 14, 2017.
+Faculty (in academic regalia) should gather in the Hollis Center Lounge at 4:30 p.m. in preparation for the processional.
+In the event of rain, faculty are to proceed directly to the Edmunds Center, southeast side of the lobby.
+Deadline to order rental regalia through the Stetson Bookstore is August 10, 2018.

 Students will be seated by their graduating class.

 Convocation will count as a Cultural Credit.
 Students will scan their ID’s as they leave the Edmunds Center following the ceremony.

 Following Convocation, students, faculty and staff are invited to join us for a Community Dinner in the newly-renovated Carlton Union Building (CUB).
 Students with meal plans will swipe their ID for entry.
 Faculty, staff and students without a meal plan will be complimentary.

 Convocation will also be live streamed on the Stetson Broadcast Productions channel on Ustream.tv.

 Darash Desai '08, Ph.D.

 Senior Research Specialist, Department of Biomedical Engineering at Boston University

 Darash Desai, Ph.D., is a senior research scientist at Boston University, serving as the technical lead for the PharmaChk platform and technical adviser for The Partnership for Global Health Technologies.
 Desai graduated from Stetson University in 2008 with a Bachelor of Science degree in biochemistry and physics with minors in computer science and mathematics.